 Being patient and gently persistent.
 It is important not to force a baby to breastfeed.

 Offering breastfeeds when your baby is relaxed and happy or sleepy.

 Making any bottle feeds more like breastfeeding by holding your baby close and using a slow flow bottle teat.

-Using a breastfeeding supplementer can help to keep your baby sucking, as it gives her extra milk while she breastfeeds.
+Using a breastfeeding supplementer can help to keep your baby sucking, as it gives them extra milk while they breastfeed.